THULemon/Neuromorphic-Computing/README.md

 **Contributors**: Wenqiang Zhang, Wenbin Zhang, Xin Mu, Yijun Li, Songtao Wei, Qi Qin

-If you have any questions or suggestions, you can rise an issue or contact zhang_wenqiang@outlook.com.
+If you have any technical questions or suggestions, pleasue rise an issue or contact with Wenqiang Zhang (zhang_wenqiang@outlook.com).

 **Table of Contents**: